 - You may need blood tests or x-rays before your surgery.
-Talk to your caregiver about these and other tests you may need.
+Talk to your healthcare provider about these and other tests you may need.
 Write down the date, time, and location of each test.

 - You may need to clean out your intestines before surgery.
 Eat high-fiber foods, such as fruits, vegetables, and whole-wheat breads, for 2 days before your surgery.
-Drink 6 to 8 (8 ounce) glasses of water a day, unless your caregiver tells you not to.
+Drink 6 to 8 (8 ounce) glasses of water a day, unless your healthcare provider tells you not to.
 You may need to take a laxative the day before your surgery.
-Ask your caregiver what laxative to take and when to take it.
+Ask your healthcare provider what laxative to take and when to take it.

 The night before your surgery: